 Bill credits will vary depending on your subscription contract (refer to your contract for specific terms and conditions).
 You will get a bill credit based on the amount of electricity produced by your share of the project.
-A utility may choose to apply the kilowatt-hour credit to each subscriber's bill as either a reduction in kilowatt-hour use OR a dollar credit to the subscriber's billed amount.
+The kilowatt-hour credit will be applied to each subscriber's bill as a dollar credit to the subscriber's billed amount.

 As with any business deal, READ YOUR CONTRACT CAREFULLY and make sure you understand and agree with the terms and conditions before you sign.
 There are several consumer protections:

 Subscriber organizations are not allowed to use marketing tactics that are unfair, false, misleading or deceptive.